1st Maine Cavalry Regiment: Gettysburg campaign

 Regrouping, resupplying, and training further with their new carbines, the regiment prepared for the next engagement.
 Although the morale of the Cavalry Corps was high due to the perceived success of Stoneman's Raid, Hooker used Stoneman as a scapegoat and relieved him of command.
 The 1st Maine remained under Kilpatrick in the 1st Brigade of Gregg's 3rd Division.
-The brigade was joined by a company of cavalry from the District of Columbia under CAPT William H Orton (who would later join the 1st Maine the following year with the remainder of the 1st DC Cavalry).
-BGEN Pleasanton was promoted to command the Corp with BGEN Buford taking over his 1st Division.
+The brigade was joined by a company of cavalry from the District of Columbia under Capt.
+William H Orton (who would later join the 1st Maine the following year with the remainder of the 1st DC Cavalry).
+Brig.
+Gen. Pleasanton was promoted to command the Corp with Brig.
+Gen. Buford taking over his 1st Division.

 After Chancellorsville, Lee began an invasion up the Shenandoah into the Maryland and Pennsylvania with two goals in mind.
 The first was to attack the US public's will to fight, and the second was to give the agricultural economy of northern Virginia a chance to rebound from the Army of the Potomac and produce a harvest that could sustain the rebel armies in the field by foraging and plundering the lush, productive country of south central Pennsylvania.
-To do this successfully, he would need MGEN Stuart's Confederate cavalry force to scout and screen for his main body.
+To do this successfully, he would need Maj.
+Gen. Stuart's Confederate cavalry force to scout and screen for his main body.
 This would lead to the 1st Maine having an eventful experience during the ensuing Gettysburg Campaign.